matteobarbera/mavlab_wiki_fork/drone-delfly-nimble.md

 | telemetry (optional) | Wifi Esp8266 esp 09 |
 | power regulator (highly recommended) | ask Christophe |

-Check the [wiki:delflyEquipment DelFly equipment page] for more details on how to flash BLHeli, how and where to order the motors, etc.
+Check the [wiki:delflyEquipment DelFly equipment page] for more details on how where to order the motors, etc.
+Check [this page](https://github.com/tudelft/mavlab/wiki/tutorials-flashBLHeli) for more details on how to flash BLHeli.

 ## Connection schematics